-You need to eat more fruits and vegetables to match the high calorie foods you previously ate.
+You need to eat more fruits and vegetables to match the high-calorie foods you previously ate.
 It’s best to have a lot of variety.
-I think you’ll be surprised when you realise how many amazing fruits and vegetables are out there.
+I think you’ll be surprised when you realize how many amazing fruits and vegetables are out there.
 Nature provides so much more variety than what we see as being available in most supermarkets or grocery stores.

 Keep in mind that there is likely to be a new way of preparing your food when you are planning to lose weight on a raw food diet.
 If you don’t already have a food dehydrator, juicer or a food processor then it is worth looking at adding these to your kitchen.

 Keep in mind that this could be a bit costly to initially get set up.
 However, you don’t need these items right off the bat.
 You can make do with a good chopping board and some decent knives to begin with.
 These are the basic tools for preparing whole foods at home rather than processed foods bought in the store, or takeaways.

 Why Choose Raw Food